 - Access to our on-site psychiatrist

-Can I Enroll in an IOP if I Have a Dual Diagnosis?
+Can I Enroll in an Intensive Outpatient Addiction Treatment Center if I Have a Dual Diagnosis?

 Co-occurring disorders are when two mental health disorders occur at the same time in the same person with one of the mental health disorders being an addiction disorder.
 Half of the cases of addiction disorder contain another mental health issue at the same time.